 In this case, the body's system relating to fighting infection or responding to foreign material gets confused and starts to attack healthy tissue in the body.
 Rheumatoid arthritis, ulcerative colitis, and psoriasis are examples of autoimmune disease.
 People with these autoimmune diseases may have to deal with chronic hives.

 What Causes the Redness and Puffiness?

-Epinephrine is used in life-threatening situations (usually arising from allergic reaction) but I don't think it is usually used in treatment of chronic hives.
+Epinephrine is used in life-threatening situations (usually arising from an allergic reaction), but I don't think it is usually used in the treatment of chronic hives.
 However, it can be administered for severe cases.
 Epinephrine (an injectable also known as adrenaline) is a hormone and a neurotransmitter.
-It increases heart rate, constricts blood vessels, dilates air passages and participates in the fight-or-flight response of the sympathetic nervous system.
+It increases heart rate, constricts blood vessels, dilates air passages, and participates in the fight-or-flight response of the sympathetic nervous system.

 Itch cream called Cromolyn Cream helps many chronic hives patients.
 The recipe is given below:

 - 2 tsp glycerine

 - 1/2 cup of Vanicream (ordered by the pharmacist) or some other thick lotion (such as Eucerin)